Sustaining a Vision: a Courage to Lead Retreat

 Facilitators: Dawn Montgomery, EdD; Sherri Carreker, MEd; Kevin Bacon, MEd

-Scholarships: A limited number of scholarships are available to make the retreat more accessible to all resource levels.
+A limited number of $350 scholarship rates available.
 To request a scholarship, please contact Matsya Siosal at email@example.com and share, to the degree you are comfortable, about your need for scholarship.

 Graduate-level credit: A retreat session can be taken for 2 semester hours of graduate-degree applicable credit (and applied to a Professional Administrator License).
 Please contact Dawn Montgomery for more details at firstname.lastname@example.org